 The Sub-Fund integrates non-financial characteristics in its approach through an ESG integration for risk/reward considerations and may exclude direct investments in controversial stocks.
 The Sub-Fund proactively integrates ESG factors into the risk/reward analysis (including ESG scoring and ESG qualitative screening) as further described in the General Part of the Prospectus and especially Section 2.
 "Investment objectives and policies of the Company".
-In addition, Sustainability risks are integrated into the Sub-Fund's investment management process in compliance with the provisions of Article 6 of SFDR.
-As such the investments underlying this Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities.
+In addition, Sustainability risks are integrated into the Sub-Fund's investment management process in compliance with the provisions of SFDR.
+The "do not significant harm" principle, as referred to in article 6 of the Taxonomy Regulation, does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.